sguazt/RUBiS/README.md

      If you use MySQL, you can use the default value.

 7. Copy the JAR file of the JDBC database driver in `$RUBIS_HOME/lib`.
-   For instance, if you use MySQL you have to copy the Connector/J JAR file in that location (we assume that you have already download the Connector/J JAR in `/tmp/mysql-connector-java-5.1.25`):
+   For instance, if you use MySQL you have to copy the Connector/J JAR file in that location (we assume that you have already download and unpacked the Connector/J binary package in `/tmp/mysql-connector-java-5.1.25`):

    $ mkdir -p $RUBIS\_HOME/lib